slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 This is for your protection as well as that of the Brackets project.

-Then, just submit changes as pull requests from your own fork of brackets or brackets-shell.
+Then, just submit changes as pull requests from your own fork of brackets or brackets-app.
 The core dev team works in 2.5-week sprints (weird length, but it works for us).
 We'll try to review small pull requests quickly in the current sprint.
 Larger submissions will be added to the [public Brackets backlog](https://trello.com/board/brackets/4f90a6d98f77505d7940ce88)